block42-blockchain-company/thornode-telegram-bot/README.md

 At this point, you can play with the bot, see what it does and assert that it does the right thing!

-This bot is persistent, which means that it stores data in the file `session_data`.
+This bot is persistent, which means that it stores data in the file `session_data/session_data`.
 Once you stop the bot and restart it again, the functionality should continue as if the bot was never stopped.

-If you don't want the bot to be persistent, simply delete the file `session_data`.
+If you don't want the bot to be persistent, simply delete the file `session_data` in the `session_data/` folder before startup.

+## Changes for production
+For production you use the real THORnode information (ok from testnet), not from our python server.

+For that comment out this line `return HARDCODED_LOCAL_NODE`.
+The return statement below returns the IP address to get values from the testnet.